 Vasi names the hospital after S. Giovanni in Laterano, the basilica which stands opposite it; a more appropriate name to design this institution is Ospedale del Salvatore (Saviour),

-because it was founded by a brotherhood which was responsible for the custody of a sacred image of Jesus.
+because it was founded by a brotherhood which was responsible for the custody of a sacred image of Jesus (the basilica was dedicated also to the Saviour).
 This image was regarded as acheiropoieta, i.e. not made by a human painter.
-It is kept in the Lateran Palace (you can see it in this external link - it opens in another window).
+It is kept at Cappella del Sancta Santorum alla Scala Santa.
 This explains why so many reliefs portraying the head of Jesus decorate the hospital.

 The view shows the straight street linking S. Giovanni in Laterano with Colosseo which was opened by Pope Sixtus V. The Pope wanted it to directly reach S. Pietro and he ordered Domenico Fontana to pull down the ancient amphitheatre, but Cardinal Giulio Antonio Santorio and others succeeded in persuading him to spare it.